Moloka’i Airport/Ho’olehua Airport, Ho’olehua, HI

 Where To Eat And Drink

-In the terminal, you will find a coffee/snack shop and a flower/lei shop so you can get into island mode right away.
+In the terminal, you will find a coffee/snack shop.
+Additionally, you will find a flower/lei shop so you can get into island mode right away.

 Closest to the airport in the town of Kaunakakai (the largest on the island) is Maka’s Korner, with local plates, burgers, and quick comfort food (FB only).
 Very close to that is the Moloka’i Burger, the Molokai Pizza Cafe, Paddlers Restaurant & Bar, A Taste of Moloka’i (Food Truck) Lunchbox (FB), and Mrs. K’s Concession.
 Also, in the vicinity is ‘Ono Fish & Shrimp Truck, open Monday through Friday 11:00 a.m -2:30 p.m. with a strong local following.
 Many of these don’t have websites, but you can follow individual links for menus where possible.